 Dr. Luo is not only a professor committed to research and teaching at the University of Connecticut, but also an active scholar editing scientific journals worldwide.
 If you are interested in submitting your work to one of the journals, please do not hesitate to email Dr. Luo.

-Special Issue on “Food Proteins: From Natural Source to Emerging Application” currently welcomes submissions on the following topics [Link]:
+Please read the articles in Special Issue “Food Proteins: From Natural Source to Emerging Application” here.

 - Recovering and valorizing proteins from natural resources, i.e., land/aquatic animal, plant, algae, fungal, etc., including their conversion into processable food ingredients.